 - C. If you use an idea based on a point made by another person, you must acknowledge your source.

-- The stories from The Thousand and One Nights which deal with Islamic religion are not likely to be popular with modern Americans.
+- The stories from The Thousand and One Nights that deal with Islamic religion are not likely to be popular with modern Americans.

-- The stories from The Thousand and One Nights which deal with Islamic religion are not likely to be popular with modern Americans (Bettelheim 13).
+- The stories from The Thousand and One Nights which that with Islamic religion are not likely to be popular with modern Americans (Bettelheim 13).

-- According to Bettelheim’s theories about fairy tales and religion, the stories from The Thousand and One Nights which deal with Islamic religion are not likely to be popular with modern Americans (13).
+- According to Bettelheim’s theories about fairy tales and religion, the stories from The Thousand and One Nights that deal with Islamic religion are not likely to be popular with modern Americans (13).

 Information on the format of quotations and footnotes may be found in many reference books.
 One standard reference is A Pocket Style Manual by Diana Hacker.
 Other guides and examples are listed on the Lake Forest College library website under Citing Sources.